Transactions Inquiry Overview

 Posting Transactions in the Transaction Inquiry Screen

-A Posting option is available from this Inquiry List screen from the Sapphire Tools drop-down menu.
-The tool is named Post Transactions.
+To post transactions from the Transaction Inquiry screen, you can select the Posting option from the Sapphire Tools drop-down menu.
+This tool is named Post Transactions.

-Please note that this will post ALL transactions in the list.
-To post a selection of transactions only, highlight the transactions you would like to post and hit the ‘Command/Ctrl G‘ keys to Show Subset, or use the Options Tool and select ‘Show Subset’ to show your selected transactions.
+It’s important to note that selecting this option will post all transactions listed in the screen.
+If you want to post only a selection of transactions, you can highlight them and press the ‘Command/Ctrl G‘ keys to Show Subset.
+Alternatively, you can use the Options Tool and select ‘Show Subset’ to display only the selected transactions.